sekai-soft/guide-nitter-self-hosting/docs/host-on-fly-io.md

 ### fly.io
-Notice: Since this setup could potentially expose the Nitter instance to the Internet, to prevent malicious scrapers, an nginx instance is in front of the Nitter instance with the following protections:
+Notice: Since this setup exposes the Nitter instance to the Internet, to prevent malicious scrapers, an nginx instance is in front of the Nitter instance with the following protections:

-* All RSS paths are protected with a predefined key/password as a query parameter, e.g. `nitter.net/elonmusk/rss?key=<PREDEFINED PASSWORD>`
+* All RSS paths are protected with a predefined password as a query parameter, e.g. `nitter.net/elonmusk/rss?key=<PREDEFINED PASSWORD>`
 * All others paths (except for static resources such as js and css, pictures and videos) are protected with HTTP basic authentication, e.g. when someone goes to a link, they need to enter a predefined username/password combo

 1. [Install flyctl on your computer](https://fly.io/docs/hands-on/install-flyctl/)